IsaacFapohunda/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that deletes all the regular files
+write a script that displays a confused smiley